tiancheng-zhi/ms-powder/README.md

 - Visdom

 ## Download "SWIRPowder" Dataset
-Download the ["data" folder](https://drive.google.com/open?id=1TmWwUSHIMpDdJlNjFu57aTkkD9r_Wxah), untar all subfolders, and put it in the repo root directory.
+Download the ["data" folder](http://platformpgh.cs.cmu.edu/tzhi/SWIRPowderRelease/data/), and put it in the repo root directory.
 See "data/readme.txt" for description.

 ## Calibarate Attenuation Parameter